40net-cloud/fortinet-oci-solutions/FortiGate/Active-Passive/Dual-AD/readme.md

 ### 4.1 Quick Deployment Using OCI Stacks service

-Following links are prepared to deploy FortiGate A/P cluster in Dual-AD in a specific region.
-You can select required FortiOS version to proceed.
-Since buttons will be re-directing to use OCI Stacks service, user should be already logged into OCI Dashboard.
+You will find multiple links per available FortiOS version separately.
+You can select required FortiOS version to start deployment.
+User should be already logged into OCI Dashboard.

 ### 4.2 Manual Deployment Using Terraform CLI

 Pre-requisite to proceed: Terraform-CLI should be downloaded already.